SAFETY

 Q. Do I need reservations?

 A. Yes.
 Reservations allow us to prepare for your arrival.
 Proper scheduling ensures you will not arrive at the same time as a large group and have a long wait.
 Our goal is to provide the most pleasurable experience for you and your friends/family.
-We are able to accomodate last minutes reservations if necessary.
+We are able to accommodate last minutes reservations if necessary.
+Go ahead and call now to reserve.

 Q. How old must you be to go canoeing?

 A. There are no age limits, however your child must be able to walk.
-If your child is not at least 25 lbs. you must bring your own life jacket (Personal Floatation Device).
+If your child is not at least 30 lbs. you must bring your own life jacket (Personal Floatation Device).
+Please consider the depth of the river.
+You and all children should be able to touch bottom.
+Call now to reserve.

 Q. What is the most important thing to know?